WebReflection/linkedom/README.md

 // CSS Selector via CSSselect
 ```

+### What's New

+  * in `v0.11` a new `linkedom/worker` export has been added.
+This works with [deno](https://deno.land/), Web, and Service Workers, and it's not strictly coupled with NodeJS.
+Please note, this export does not include `canvas` module, and the `performance` is retrieved from the `globalThis` context.

 ### Serializing as JSON

 *LinkeDOM* uses a blazing fast [JSDON serializer](https://github.com/WebReflection/jsdon#readme), and nodes, as well as whole documents, can be retrieved back via `parseJSON(value)`.